 What is the difference between the Rasi chart and the Navamsa chart?

 The Rasi chart (D1) is the main birth chart showing planetary positions in signs and houses.
 The Navamsa (D9) is a divisional chart created by dividing each sign into 9 equal parts.
-The Navamsa reveals the soul-level quality of each planet, the deeper nature of marriage and relationships, and whether planets that appear strong in the Rasi chart actually deliver their promise in lived experience.
+The Navamsa adds context for marriage, long-term maturity, and whether planets that appear strong in the Rasi chart actually deliver their promise in lived experience.
 Vedic astrologers almost always read both charts together.

 How accurate does my birth time need to be for a Vedic chart?